6 minute read

 The ability to adapt to meet the new needs of their customers will create cardholder loyalty well into the future.
 As President of TSYS, the issuer solutions brand of Global Payments, I have the opportunity to look across a broad and diverse landscape of issuers, both in financial services and in retail.

 Here are key ways this group is adapting to today's ever-changing economic climate, meeting their cardholders' new needs, and ultimately building long-term loyalty.

 Contactless Cards: The perks of contactless payments were once framed in terms of convenience.
-These days, they're being emphasised for health and safety reasons.
+These days, they're being emphasized for health and safety reasons.
 Though there's been a lot of discussion about the massive shift to ecommerce during the COVID-19 outbreak, physical retailers have remained open for essential goods and services.
-That includes paying with a wave rather than chip and pin.
+That includes paying with a wave rather than a swipe.